Ricardo-Osorio/dwarf-fortress-dfhack-docker/README.md

 DFHack needs to be able to make a sys call which is, by default, blocked by Docker (`personality`).
 To overcome this restriction the container needs to run with and extra parameter `--security-opt=seccomp=unconfined`.
 While doing this fixes our problem it also presents a security risk.
 Read more [here](https://docs.docker.com/engine/security/seccomp/).

 I am aware of two minor issues with this setup:
- - embarking on brand new fortresses the game will sometimes crash, however it quickly reboots and it won't happen twice on the same save file.
+ - embarking on brand new fortresses will sometimes crash the game, however it quickly reboots and the same thing won't happen twice on the same save file.
  - playing with `PLAY_INTRO=YES` forces the game to launch in window mode.
 Press F11 to switch to fullscreen (on macos you need to bind a new key).

 ## Logs